Inspired by friendship, flavors and street vibes

 Meet the CAYA family: from mom and dad, to the cousin, the grandpa, and yes, even the dog (Pachita and Lucca).

-In the kitchen, where the magic happens, we have Urvin, our Executive Chef, leading the way with Jhon, our Chef de Cuisine, where flavors come to life.
-William, our Sous Chef, ensures harmony in each dish, while Mey, Xiomi and Naila work their magic in the cold station.
+William, our Pastry Chef, ensures harmony in each dish, while Mey, Xiomi and Naila work their magic in the cold station.

 Francisco is our pastry wizard, creating sweet delights that capture the imagination.

-Gleysh, our manager, with her team of storytellers organize a perfect dining experience at table service: Oscar, Johanna, Dina, Daisy and Kim.
+Gleysh, our warm and welcoming manager, greets you with a smile as you enter our home.
+The team of storytellers organize a perfect dining experience at table service: Arleigh, Cesarina, Jean-Carlo, Johanna ,Catherine and Andrea.

 For your cocktails, David and Edgar, our expert mixologists, create drinks that elevate every moment.
-And let’s not forget Argentina, Ana and Jesus, who keep our kitchen impeccable and full of life.

 Oh, and we also have a nest of birds that live happily in the pretty trees in our garden.